-Sooner or later, if you’re lucky, you’ll have an opportunity to be a spectator at a ballroom dance competition.
-It may be because you and your friends are looking for something different to do.
-Or, perhaps you have a family member, co-worker, or neighbor who will be competing and you want to go support him or her.
+If you’re lucky, you’ll have a chance to be a spectator at a ballroom dance competition.
+It might be because you and your friends are looking for something different to do.
+On the other hand, maybe you have a family member, co-worker, or neighbor who is competing.
 Whatever the reason, you’re in for a treat.
 And, no, it’s nothing like Dancing with the Stars.

 What is a ballroom dance competition?